gradio-app/gradio/CONTRIBUTING.md

 Thank you for taking the time to contribute to our project!
 ## ❓ Need help getting started?

-- Browse issues with the "good first issue" label.
+- Browse [issues](https://github.com/gradio-app/gradio/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) with the "good first issue" label.
 These are issues we think are good for newcomers.
 - Ask the Gradio community in our [Discord](https://discord.com/invite/feTf9x3ZSB)
 - Raise an issue for a feature or a bug you want to tackle

+## 🚧 Troubleshooting
+boop

 _Could these guidelines be clearer?
 Feel free to open a PR to help us faciltiate open-source contributions!_